amatos/amelia/README.md

 - ### Optimize Pacman: [Interactive]

-Oftentimes, the mirrorlist created from Reflector's auto-run is not ideal.
+Oftentimes, the mirrorlist created from Reflector's auto-run at start-up is not ideal.

 So, in this step you are being presented with the full list of countries that are hosting Archlinux mirrors, to choose one of your preference.

 If the field is left empty, the default Reflector's mirrorlist will be used.

-If a country from the list is chosen, Reflector will rate its mirrors, using [ --age 5 --threads $(nproc) -p https ].
+If a country from the list is chosen, Reflector will rate its mirrors, using [ l 10 -p https -f 10 ].
 If no mirrors are found, it means that the country chosen doesn't fulfill Reflector's set criteria.
 Try with another country.